 Gallery; The Acheron CFA which was very active during the Black

 Saturday fires; and next door to that, the jewel in the crown –

-built in 1914 on donated land, originally as a Mechanics Institute, by the locals for the locals.
-It sits in a quiet laneway amidst majestic gum trees, beside the Acheron River, and has
+hall was built in 1914 on donated land, originally as a Mechanics'

+Institute, by the locals for the locals.
+It sits in a quiet country

+lane amidst majestic gum trees, near the Acheron River, and has

-a wonderful ambience which is partly due to its size – not large, and
+a wonderful ambience which is partly due to its modest size, and

-functions during the year for the local residents
+which also organises functions during the year for the local residents

 and friends to get together and enjoy each other's company.
 Acheron

 Hall is available for hire to responsible adults at reasonable rates